House Buyout Divorce Calculator

 How to buy someone out of a house when kids are involved

 If you have kids, buying out a home becomes a lot trickier.
-While this varies greatly depending on your situation and where you live, most courts will typically allow the parent with custody of the kids to stay at the house without needing to buy out the other spouse.
+While this varies greatly depending on your situation and where you live, most courts will typically allow the parent with custody of the kids to stay at the house without buying out the other spouse.

 Then, as a form of child support, the other spouse can pay for some of the costs of the house.
 Of course, figuring out parenting time and child support is all something you'll need to discuss with your lawyer.